Le Struthof

 Efficient and enduring intimidation can only be achieved either by capital punishment or by measures by which the relatives of the criminals do not know the fate of the criminal.
 The prisoners are, in future, to be transported to Germany secretly, and further treatment of the offenders will take place here; these measures will have a deterrent effect because - A. The prisoners will vanish without a trace.
 B. No information may be given as to their whereabouts or their fate.

-The site has been partially preserved, including the barbed-wire fences and a couple of the dormitories.
+Of course, a visit to a concentration camp is always an emotional experience.
+The site at Le Struthof has been partially preserved, including the barbed-wire fences and a couple of the dormitories.
 The building that held the gas chamber is still standing, and the quarries where the prisoners were forced to work can still be seen.

 A large monument has been constructed on the site in tribute to the events that took place.